Gorilla: Profile and Information

 GenusGorilla

-Gorillas walk around with their knuckle, and they sometimes move like humans when carrying their food or in protective situations.
-Few mountain gorillas make use of different parts of their hand to support their movement.
+Gorillas walk around with their knuckle and sometimes move like humans when carrying food or in protective situations.
+Few mountain gorillas use different parts of their hand to support their movement.
 There is a unique difference in the regularity and comfort with which gorillas walk upright.

-Studies have shown that distinctive gorillas at the London Zoo and Philadelphia Zoo have been detected walking straight more often and for extended periods than usual.
-A gorilla at the Philadelphia Zoo, called Louis, have been observed to do this to avoid getting dirt on his hands.
+Studies have shown that distinctive gorillas at the London and Philadelphia Zoo have been detected walking straight more often and for extended periods than usual.
+A gorilla at the Philadelphia Zoo, Louis, has been observed to do this to avoid getting dirt on his hands.

 Adult male gorillas body weighs between 136 – 227 kg (300 – 500 lb) and a height between 1.4 – 1.8 m (4 ft 7 in – 5 ft 11 in).
 They also possess an arms-length that extends from 2.3 – 2.6 m (7 ft 7 in – 8 ft 6 in).
 Adult male gorillas are also called silverbacks because of the distinctive silver hair on their backs, reaching to their hips.

-Also, gorillas that dwell in lowland forests are more slim and active than the massive mountain gorillas.
+Also, gorillas that dwell in lowland forests are slimmer and more active than the massive mountain gorillas.
 The eastern gorilla also possesses an extended face and broader chest than the western gorilla.

-Researches have demonstrated that gorilla’s blood doesn’t react to anti-A and anti-B monoclonal antibodies, unlike in humans that indicate a type O blood.
+Research has demonstrated that gorilla blood doesn’t react to anti-A and anti-B monoclonal antibodies, unlike humans, which indicate a type O blood.
 According to novel sequences, it is distinct enough that it doesn’t correspond with the human ABO blood group structure.
 However, other giant apes fit into this category.

-Like humans, gorillas have unique fingerprints, and their eye colour is grey-brown, a black ring around the iris frames it.
+Like humans, gorillas have unique fingerprints, and their eye color is grey-brown; a black ring around the iris frames it.
 The lifespan of a gorilla is generally between 35 and 40 years, although zoo gorillas could live for over 50 years.

 A female gorilla at the Columbus Zoo & Aquarium, named Colo, was the oldest recognized gorilla.
 She passed on the 17th of January 2017 at the age of 60 years.